edchelstephens/how-git-works/README.md

     - Git doesn't create a new commit for the merge, since it's already been created in master.
     - Instead, the branch A will now just point to the latest commit, and copy all the objects from that commit history onto brach A.
     - This is fast-forward merging.

+# Detached head
+    - checkout on a commit, not a branch
+    - this makes head detached